Wrongful Death Attorneys in Lakeland

 Many lawyers will try to settle early with insurance companies to avoid going to trial, but we won’t settle for less than you deserve.
 We will not back down!

-Please bear in mind that Florida has a two-year statute of limitations for wrongful death claims, so you must file within two years of your loved one’s death or you waive your right to hold the negligent party accountable and recover damages.
+Please bear in mind that Florida has a two-year statute of limitations for wrongful death claims.
+You must file within two years of your loved one’s death.
+Otherwise, you waive your right to hold the negligent party accountable and recover damages.

 Call our Lakeland office today at 863.888.0000 or fill in the FREE CASE EVALUATION form on our website to get started on your case.